Our mission is to share resources for struggling families,

 Both now lay in the same funeral home, waiting their turn to say goodbye.

 And that is why Culpeper Overdose Awareness was started.
-It was a desire to raise awareness of the problem, share information and resources, and start a conversation about addiction in our community.
+It was a desire to raise awareness, share information and resources, and start a conversation about addiction in our community.

 It began with THIS POST on Facebook the day after our son passed away: